My development as a practitioner

 My history as a counsellor, psychotherapist, IST Practitioner started out with meditation and personal development.
 I have had 25 years’ experience in meditation – at first trying a few different styles eg TM, Buddhist.
 However, I have now settled for one meditation-style that I’ve been practicing for the last 21 years through the Clairvision Meditation School.

 I became very passionate about IST as I saw how powerful it was, seeing the fast changes in myself and others.
 I had also broken through a lingering bout of depression which to me was a great success and testament to its benefits.
-Therefore, after several years of practicing IST, I was approved by the Clairivision School of Meditation to become a practitioner.
+Therefore, after several years of practicing IST, in 2006 I was approved by the Clairivision School of Meditation to become a practitioner.
 To be a practitioner requires at least 700 hours of receiving and 700 hours of giving IST which by that time, I had more than exceeded.
 To substantiate my practice further, I undertook a counselling degree while I began seeing clients.
 During this time I also co-facilitated running personal development retreats and courses in America and Australia.

 From working in a mix of private practice; child and family early intervention; and several drug and alcohol detox and rehabilitation centres, together with undergoing training; professional development, and not to mention with my meditation and own personal development, I have gained invalulable insight into a vast array of concerns and people with different backgrounds, experiences, cultures and religions where I have come to only deeply respect and admire the diversity of people.